NHSDigital/software-engineering-quality-framework/communities/security-cop.md

 ## Goals

-For secure development and operation of systems...
+For secure development and operation of systems:

 * **Share** knowledge:
   * Provide advice and guidance as requested